ialexmp/Massive-Datasets-Mining/practicum/README.md

 ## Practice sessions

+You can access the template of each of the notebooks [here](https://github.com/chatox/data-mining-course/tree/master/practicum)

 Practice sessions are conducted with a computer.

 There are 09 practice sessions in this course, the handouts are Python notebooks.
 Download the notebooks, open them, and follow the instructions there.
 Each session starts with *psNN* and describe the activities that the students must perform during the practice session.